ChromaticPanic/BarnPi/README.md

 - [ ] If the main computer can detect NAS issues then it will also notify for those. (e.g. drive failure needing replacement and resilvering)
 - [x] Main computer will push any updates of collection interval to the RPIs

-- [ ] RPIs will collect images at specified intervals and keep locally until transfers are completed and verified
+- [x] RPIs will collect images at specified intervals and keep locally until transfers are completed and verified
 - [x] RPI will report system health to main computer

-- [ ] NAS will fill up one system at a time
+- [x] NAS will fill up one system at a time
-- [x] NAS should have some redundancy for drive failure risks
+- [ ] NAS should have some redundancy for drive failure risks Raid 5 1gbps Raid 10 2gbps
 - [x] Images will likely be stored in separate folders for each pi. file names will contain the RPI unique identifier, timestamp, and maybe other relevant information like resolution

 USB length limit for the camera to work is 4 meters